 This course is a study of the role of the respiratory therapist in the alternative site / home care setting.
 An overview of concepts, procedures, and long- term care and the respiratory therapist's role as part of a multidisciplinary care team involved in patient care in alternate sites such as pulmonary rehabilitation centers, sub-acute care facilities or the home is addressed.
 Students will be involved in discussions of health care reform, managed care and its impact on health care delivery.
-Billing / Coding procedures, current Joint Commission standards for respiratory home care accreditation, protocols for respiratory home care and a discussion of patient / caregiver education will be discussed.
+Billing / Coding procedures, current Joint Commission standards for respiratory home care and a discussion of patient / caregiver education will be discussed.